 The main problem with high humidity for a wine cellar is that it can cause degradation of materials such as the labels on the bottles and wood racking or shelving.

 It is therefore recommended that you try to control the humidity of the space either using moisture traps and drying crystals, or a dehumidifier.
 The optimum humidity level for a wine cellar is around 70%.

 The amount of and type of light that wine is exposed to can also affect the balance of the chemicals in the wine.
 Too much light can age it prematurely and affect the wine’s taste, feeling in the mouth, and aroma.

 Although all types of light can affect the quality of the wine, the best type of lighting to have in your shipping container wine cellar is LED lighting as it produces a minimal amount of heat.
 It is recommended that you use dimmer switches allowing your complete control over the amount of light that is used in the cellar.

-Electrical packages and lighting systems can be incorporated into the design of your shipping container during the manufacturing process.
+Electrical packages and lighting systems can be incorporated into the design of your wine cellar during the manufacturing process.

-In addition to these factors, there are also other benefits to converting a shipping container into a wine cellar, including:
+In addition to these factors, there are also other benefits to creating a bespoke wine cellar, including:

 - Specialist racking can be installed to help to reduce vibrations and thus not disturbing the wine.

-- Shipping containers can be bought in a range of different sizes to suit your wine cellar requirements.
+- These can be bought in a range of different sizes to suit your wine cellar requirements.
 They can be found generally in a 10ft, 20ft, or 40ft length, but can also be joined together if you need a bigger space.

-- Converting a shipping container is more cost-effective than caving underneath your property to create a wine cellar.
+- Converting is more cost-effective than caving underneath your property to create a wine cellar.

-- Converting a shipping container is a form of upcycling, and, as such, recycles old shipping containers that would otherwise go to waste, making them an eco-friendly option.
+- Converting is a form of upcycling, and, as such, recycles old shipping containers that would otherwise go to waste, making them an eco-friendly option.